-The perils of not using a proofreader were quite literally thrown into the harsh glare of the notoriously unforgiving Hollywood spotlights this week.
-As Emma Watson, star of all things Harry Potter, posed for photographs at the kill-for-an-invite-post-Oscars party, it was Watson’s grammatically incorrect ‘Times Up’ tattoo that made the biggest headlines.
+The perils of not using a proofreader were quite literally thrown into the harsh glare of the notoriously unforgiving Hollywood spotlights earlier this year.
+While Emma Watson, star of all things Harry Potter, posed for photographs at the kill-for-an-invite-post-Oscars party, it was Watson’s grammatically incorrect ‘Times Up’ tattoo that made the biggest headlines.

 For example, UK online hosiery company Tights Please found that poor spelling had a hugely detrimental effect on online sales.
 Their tights category page referred to ‘tihgts’.
 Once rectified, conversions rose by 80 per cent.
 In this case, better spelling really did get them out of a tight spot.